 Scalping demands sub-30ms execution, spreads below 0.3 pips, and zero dealing desk interference.
 These 5 brokers pass all three tests.

-Both offer raw spreads from 0.0 pips and sub-30ms execution.
-We tested both for 60 days.
+Both offer raw spreads from 0.0 pips and fast ECN execution.
+This comparison weighs regulation, pricing, platforms, and instrument range.
 The differences are more significant than they appear.

 Forex trading is legal in Norway but Finanstilsynet has strict rules.
 Norwegian traders must use EU-passported or locally licensed brokers.